Board and Staff

 Policy Manager – Sophie Cusworth

-Sophie (she/her) is a lawyer and policy officer passionate about gender equality, disability justice and intersectionality.
-Sophie’s work in policy is informed by her experience as a Workplace Relations, Safeguarding and Discrimination lawyer, as well as her passion for research and advocacy.
+Sophie (she/her) is a lawyer and policy professional passionate about gender equality, human rights and intersectionality.
+Sophie’s work in policy is informed by her experience as a Workplace Relations, Safeguarding and Discrimination lawyer, her passion for research and advocacy, and her lived experience of disability.
 She is also a public speaker and facilitator, with experience delivering workshops on neurodiversity, disability inclusion, consent and sexual harm, and gender equality.

 Jacinta (she/her) lives on the lands of the Muwinina people of Nipaluna Country/ Hobart and is a mother of two.
 She completed a Bachelor of Business (Marketing and Management) at the University of Tasmania (UTAS) and has since developed her skills in digital marketing, graphic design, media, and accessible design.
 She is passionate about inclusive language and creating simple content.